kadukeitor/flood/README.md

 ## How to play

 The goal of the game is to fill the board with a single color in less than 30 moves.
-The game starts a the top left corner of the board and you can chose any color at the bottom to match as much squares as possible in a single play.
+The game starts a the top left corner of the board
+and you can choose any color at the bottom to match as much squares as possible in a single play.

 ## Project Description

-Flood is a minimalistic application (less than 5k) written in Flutter intended to be played in Android and iOS.
+Flood is a minimalistic application (less than 5k) written in Flutter
+intended to be played in Android and iOS.

 ## Technical Details
 - Just one package imported (shared_preferences) that allow users to store their high scores.